 How to Take Toremifene

-Toremifene comes as a tablet to be taken orally (by mouth) around the same time each day.
-Do not eat grapefruit or drink grapefruit juice while you use Toremifene, as these can affect how your body absorbs the medication.
+Toremifene comes as a tablet to be taken orally (by mouth) around the same time each day, with or without food.

 Possible Side Effects of Toremifene